Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

 The above computation also gives $\varphi_{212}\left(c_{1},b_{1},a_{1}\right)=\left(c_{2},e_{2},1\right)$, whereas

-Thus, the minimal right-class is at least $4$, as expected according to Lemma \ref{lem:minimal-class}. \end{example}
+Thus, the minimal right-class is at least $4$, as expected according to Lemma~\ref{lem:minimal-class}. \end{example}

-The previous two examples witness that the estimate of class in Lemma \ref{lem:factorable-implies-right-class-4} is as good as one can hope for.
-On the other hand, observe that not every quadratic normalisation of class $\left(5,4\right)$ is corresponding to a factorability structure, as demonstrated by the following example (adapted from \cite[Example 3.15]{DG}). \begin{example} Let $A=\left\{ a,b_{1},b_{2},b_{3},b_{4},b_{5}\right\} $ and let $R$ consist of the rules $ab_{i}\rightarrow ab_{i+1}$ for $i<5$ even and $b_{i}a\rightarrow b_{i+1}a$ for $i<5$ odd.
+The previous two examples witness that the estimate of class in Lemma~\ref{lem:factorable-implies-right-class-4} is as good as one can hope for.
+On the other hand, observe that not every quadratic normalisation of class $\left(5,4\right)$ is corresponding to a factorability structure, as demonstrated by the following example, adapted from \cite[Example 3.15]{DG}. \begin{example} Let $A=\left\{ a,b_{1},b_{2},b_{3},b_{4},b_{5}\right\} $, and let $R$ consist of the rules $ab_{i}\rightarrow ab_{i+1}$ for $i<5$ even, and $b_{i}a\rightarrow b_{i+1}a$ for $i<5$ odd.
 The rewriting system $\left(A,R\right)$ is clearly quadratic and reduced.
-Observe that it is also terminating because each rewriting rule only increases the subscript of a letter $b$ in a word.
-Furthermore, it is confluent, as illustrated by the following diagram (it suffices to investigate so-called critical pairs, see e.g. \cite[Section 1]{LP}).
+Notice that it is also terminating because each rewriting rule only increases the index of a letter $b$ in a word.
+Furthermore, it is confluent, as illustrated by the following diagram (it suffices to investigate the so-called critical pairs, see e.g.\ \cite[Section 1]{LP}):

-Denote by $\left(A,N\right)$ the quadratic normalisation associated to $\left(A,R\right)$ by Proposition \ref{prop:normalisation-rewriting}.
+Denote by $\left(A,N\right)$ the quadratic normalisation associated with $\left(A,R\right)$ by Proposition~\ref{prop:normalisation-rewriting}.
 Let us determine the minimal class of $\left(A,N\right)$.
-If a length-three word does not begin and end with the letter $a$, it is $N$-normal or becomes $N$-normal in a single step.
-On the other hand, normalising $a|b_{1}|a$ looks like:
+If a length-three word does not begin and end with the letter $a$, then it is either $N$-normal or it becomes $N$-normal in a single step.
+On the other hand, normalising $a|b_{1}|a$ takes four steps starting from the right (or five steps starting from the left):